 Chickpeas make the base of this cookie and have the benefits of calming magnesium, some Vitamin C for the winter times, and are a vegan source of protein!

--1¼ cups canned chickpeas, well-rinsed and patted dry with a paper towel or towel ( One can of regular chickpeas works they are usually the right size (425 grams is good but I have used 400 grams) Eden Organic has a good kind to get
+-1¼ cups canned chickpeas, well-rinsed and patted dry with a paper towel or towel ( One can of regular chickpeas works they are usually the right size (425 grams is good but I have used 400 grams) Eden Organic has a good kind to purchase.

 -****2 teaspoons vanilla extract (or Mint Extract but use less as you might have to taste test so it’s not too overwhelming)

 -½ cup of nut butter I used Rainforest Nut butter with coconut oil in it, but any natural nut butter works, you want it to be natural, I don’t think this will work with that PB with the bear on it…, plus you should not be eating that anyway!

 – 2 tbsps of cacao or cocoa powder or MORE if you love chocolate

 -¼ cup Xylitol and 1 tsp of honey (if you think the honey is needed)

 -1 teaspoon baking powder